 Safeguarding and Child Protection Policy2022 Child Protection & Safeguarding Policy - St. Helen's Church of England School.docx

 Click here to download (a paper copy is available upon request)

 We follow the Local Authority’s Safer Recruitment protocols and the Department for Education Guidance ‘Keeping Children Safe in Education’, ‘What to do if you are worried that a child is being abused’, ‘Working Together to Safeguard Children’

 We actively support the Government’s 'Prevent’ agenda to counter radicalisation and extremism.

 All adults working in school have enhanced Disclosure and Barring Service (DBS) clearance together with safeguarding checks in accordance with policy.
 All staff have regular safeguarding training.

-If you are concerned about a child’s welfare please record your concern and any observations or conversations heard and report to Mrs. Zoe Batten or Mrs. Clare Ferriday (Designated Safeguarding Leads) as soon as possible.
+If you are concerned about a child’s welfare please record your concern and any observations or conversations heard and report to Mrs Rebecca Northcott (Designated Safeguarding Lead) or Mr Ben Kent (Deputy Designated Safeguarding Lead) as soon as possible.
 If you do find yourself needing to report a concern, we stress the need for absolute confidentiality to be observed and maintained at all times.